Of course, everyone wants to go to Hogwarts. But there are other institutions all over the world.

 Where to begin?
 As well as being one of the most well-protected wizarding schools, Hogwarts prides itself on honour, diversity and ancient traditions.
 A huge number of successful and talented wizards went there, including a certain Albus Dumbledore.

 Lord Voldemort went to Hogwarts, let’s remember.
-Also, there’s a high amount of danger involved in going here: there’s a tree that will beat you up, and an entire forest brimming with terrifying beasts and mysteries.
+Also, there’s a high amount of danger involved in going here: there’s an angry tree, and an entire forest brimming with terrifying beasts and mysteries.
 Some people are quite wary of students that come from Slytherin house, but that stigma has lessened a bit over the years.

 Don’t try to socialise with the Bloody Baron.
 And yes, there was once a Chamber of Secrets that held a murderous Basilisk, but that’s been taken care of.